Entry and Exit

-In accordance to the Chinese Exit-Entry Administration Law, all foreigners are required to register with the Public Security Bureau (PSB) within 24 hours of arrival.
+In accordance with the Chinese Exit-Entry Administration Law, all foreigners are required to register with the Public Security Bureau (PSB) within 24 hours of arrival.
 If you are staying at a hotel, the hotel staff will normally register you with the PSB as part of their check-in process.
 Otherwise, you will have to register yourself at the nearest police station.

 Foreigners above 16 years of age are expected to carry their passports with them at all times.
 Random checks may be carried out by Police during periods of heightened security and political events.

 There are restrictions on political activities for foreigners, including participation in public protests.
 Travellers should exercise caution to avoid any demonstrations and large gatherings.

 Elderly, children and those with pre-existing medical conditions should bring along medical prescriptions and medication which may not be available in China.